Next: Freedom to copy [Contents][Index]

 Cancel installation in progress.

-If you enabled hyperdrive-menu-bar-mode
+If you enable hyperdrive-menu-bar-mode

 , either in your configuration